moabo3li/wish-shell/README.md

   - Multiple redirection operators: `ls > file1 > file2` will produce an error
   - Redirection at the start: `> file` will produce an error

+### Parallel Command Execution

+The shell supports running multiple commands in parallel:
+- Use the `&` operator to separate commands
+- Example: `ls & pwd & echo hello` - Runs all three commands in parallel
+- The shell waits for all parallel commands to complete before accepting new input
+- Parallel commands can be combined with redirection
+  - Example: `ls > file1 & pwd > file2` - Redirects output of parallel commands to different files
+- You can run up to 16 commands in parallel

 ## Code Structure

 The WISH shell is implemented in `wish.c` with the following key components: